demisto/content/Packs/CheckPointDome9/Integrations/CheckPointDome9/README.md

 ### dome9-compliance-ruleset-rule-list
 ***
-Get rule details (get rule logic hash to create a new remediation).
+Get rule details.
+Get the rule logic hash to create a new remediation.

 #### Base Command